 Price History – More information about the historical price data we publish on Gas

 News & Analysis - News & market analysis specifically relating to Ethylene dichloride

 Breaking news of latest developments affecting the markets.

 Insight and analysis of factors driving prices.

-The US ethylene dichloride (EDC) market began to enjoy lower feedstock costs in the US as global market prices fell and US producers followed the market to maintain international share.
+The US ethylene dichloride (EDC) market started the year with falling prices as global crude oil prices lowered feedstock prices in Asia and Europe and US producers followed suit to maintain export market share.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Ethylene dichloride.

 We offer unbiased and independent price reporting, with our price assessments being widely quoted as benchmarks in contracts.

 Our information is collected from market participants by our global network of reporters, delivering unrivalled coverage of established and emerging markets, including China and Asia.